JulienGrdn/IatePDFs/README.md

 pip install pypdf pdf2image
 ```

-## Contributing

-Contributions are welcome!
-Here are some ways you can contribute:

-- Report bugs and issues
-- Suggest new features or improvements
-- Submit pull requests with bug fixes or new features
-- Improve documentation

-### Development Setup

-1. Clone the repository
-2. Install dependencies (see Installation section)
-3. Make your changes
-4. Test thoroughly on your system
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.